bouncingbunyip/rdt-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Bunyip FormBuilder!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**BunyipFormBuilder** is a PHP library for building HTML forms.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This library is designed to be used as a 'stand-alone' library, not part of any specific framework.
+This library also does not require Composer.
+I have designed it to be as *simple* and *intuitive* as possible.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`examples` section for further information, including how to :ref:`installation` the project.

 .. note::